yacosp/oe3/README.md

 -------

-**oe3:afol** is a non-interactive music creation program. the basic use pattern is to run it, wait for it to create some noise, listen, and then give it a reward/valoration so the systen starts to get some experience.
+**oe3:afol** is a non-interactive music creation program. the basic use pattern is to run it, wait for it to create some noise, listen, and then give it a reward/valoration so the system starts to get some experience.

-information about runnint the program for the first time can be found at docs/INSTALL. it should work on any recent GNU/Linux system, the DEPENDENCIES file can help in setting up the environment.
+information about running the program for the first time can be found at docs/INSTALL. it should work on any recent GNU/Linux system, the DEPENDENCIES file can help in setting up the environment.

 objectives:
 - [x] able to learn